atahanozdemirberkeley/cv-project/README.md

-# Website repo for Images of the Russian Empire: Colorizing the Prokudin-Gorskii photo collection
+# Website for Project 1
+Images of the Russian Empire: Colorizing the Prokudin-Gorskii photo collection